 In the Kitchen with Des Harris: Beef Sirloin Two Ways

-As convection ovens use lower temperatures and take less time to cook than their conventional counterparts, large cuts of meat roast evenly and form a crisp exterior that retains moisture and flavour.
-Sous Vide is a very precise method, and a good way to cook meat evenly throughout.
-The joint is then seared whole or in steaks to develop the flavour and colour.
+As convection ovens use lower temperatures and take less time to cook than their conventional counterparts, large cuts of meat roast evenly and form a crisp exterior that retains moisture and flavor.
+Sous Vide is a very precise method and a good way to cook the meat evenly throughout.
+The joint is then seared whole or in steaks to develop the flavor and color.

 Cooking time: Approximately 50 minutes

 Preheat the oven to 85 degrees

 Pre-seal the seasoned, room temperature joint of beef

 Place on an oven rack, set over a tray in the oven